HasnainAli313/SMIT--Task-fb-clone/README.md

 # SMIT--Task-fb-clone
-this repo contains SMIT task which was to clone facebook signup page
+this repo contains the SMIT task which was to clone the facebook signup page live preview https://hasnainali313.github.io/SMIT--Task-fb-clone/